SRI-CSL/sally/README.md

   (and (= next.x (+ state.x 1)) (= next.y (+ state.y 1)))
 )

-;; Define a counter system that can reset to 0 by reusing defined ;; formulas
+;; Define the counter system that can reset to 0 by reusing defined ;; formulas
 (define-transition-system T2 my_state_type
    ;; Initial states